● LIVE

 3. Their financial health (showing how much cash they have left).

 At the Consensus 2024 and 2025 meetings, experts like Sandy Carter of Unstoppable Domains and venture capitalists emphasized that privacy is a “choice.”
 Businesses need the ability to choose what they show the world.
-Without this control, most corporations will stick to old-fashioned bank transfers.
+Without this control, most corporations will stick to old fashioned bank transfers.

 A common concern is that privacy only helps criminals.
 However, CZ and other leaders argue that privacy is a fundamental human right.
 Just as you wouldn’t want a stranger reading your private mail or watching you through your living room window, you shouldn’t have to show your spending habits to the public.